OpenMatch/RAG-DDR/README.md

 }
 ```

 After that, you can use [bge-large-en-v1.5](https://huggingface.co/BAAI/bge-large-en-v1.5) to retrieve relevant documents from MS MARCO 2.1 for the above constructed data.
-The MS MARCO 2.1 corpus can be downloaded from [here](https://trec-rag.github.io/annoucements/2024-corpus-finalization/)(❗️Note: The file name is ``msmarco_v2.1_doc_segmented.tar``). specifically，you can go to the ``data`` folder to retrieve the relevant documents for the corresponding data.
+The MS MARCO 2.1 corpus can be downloaded from [here](https://trec-rag.github.io/annoucements/2024-corpus-finalization/)(❗️Note: The file name is ``msmarco_v2.1_doc_segmented.tar``).
+Specifically，you can go to the ``data`` folder to retrieve the relevant documents for the corresponding data.
 You need to use bge-large to encode all the documents as embedding and saved in ``--output_dir``:

 ```
 cd data